frankyeh/DSI-Studio-Website/doc/cli_cnt.md

 If no seed is provided, DSI Studio uses whole-brain seeding.
 Region constraints change the tested anatomical hypothesis and should be chosen before interpreting the result.

-For the GUI workflow, database creation, demographic loading, and interpretation of FDR, see [Correlational Tractography / Connectometry](/doc/gui_cx.html).
+For the GUI workflow, database creation, demographic loading, longitudinal-database handling, and interpretation of FDR, see [Correlational Tractography / Connectometry](/doc/gui_cx.html).